Smalininkai: History

 According to the Universal Lithuanian Encyclopedia, Smalininkai was most likely settled in the late 15th century as an important border crossing point.
-The border was established by the Treaty of Melno in 1422 between the Grand Duchy of Lithuania and the State of the Teutonic Order, which became the Duchy of Prussia after 1525 and then the Kingdom of Prussia after 1701.
+The border was established by the Treaty of Melno in 1422 between the Grand Duchy of Lithuania and the State of the Teutonic Order.
+After the Thirteen Years' War (1454–1466) the area was a part of the Kingdom of Poland as a fief held by the Teutonic Knights until 1525, and then by Ducal Prussia, and thus was located within the Polish–Lithuanian union, later elevated into the Polish–Lithuanian Commonwealth.
+It was part of the Kingdom of Prussia after 1701.
 After the Third Partition of the Polish–Lithuanian Commonwealth in 1795, it became the border between East Prussia and the Russian Empire.
 During 1871–1914, the border was between the German and the Russian Empires.

 The route for trade, and later post, from Königsberg to Kaunas passed through Smalininkai.
 Smalinkai was marked on the map of the Kingdom of Prussia published in 1701.

 In 1792 it was appointed to a market town.
 In 1845 the village became a parish and 1878 a church was built there.
 In the late 19th century, the village had a population of 709, which was mostly employed in agriculture, shipping and timber trade.
-Large quantities of spirit were sold to Russia, while Lithuanian rafters bought wooden pipes here.
+Large quantities of spirit were sold to Russia, while Polish rafters bought wooden pipes here.
 In 1902 a light railway was built from Pogegen (Pagėgiai) to Schmalleningken (Smalininkai).